aardappel/lobster/docs/source/command_line_usage.md

     compiled/run. `--debug` outputs even more, only useful for working on the compiler.
 -   `--silent` : Only output errors.

+-   `--error N` : the maximum amount of errors to output, default 10.

 -   `--full-error` : Lobster is able to generate _compile time stack traces_ when
-    the typechecker fails, but those can get long, so by default they get truncated.
+    the typechecker fails, but those can get long, so by default they get truncated, and only shown for the first error.
     Use this option to not truncate them, and also dump additional information on free/local variables in the function context.